 AIDS Quilt Touch

-Digital heritage project to preserve and augment the AIDS Memorial Quilt through different digital media.
+Twice NEH funded digital heritage project to preserve and augment the AIDS Memorial Quilt through different digital media.

 You can access a web-based iteration of the AIDS Quilt Touch here.